RaccoonlabDev/docs/doc/pmu_cover/README.md

 ## UAVCAN PMU node

-This board monitors battery (voltage and current) and allows to control charging, source and load.
-It might be usefull for application where you need to control power of the drone including board computer and charging process.
+This board monitors the battery (voltage and current) and allows to control charging, source and load.
+It might be useful for applications where you need to control the power of the drone including the board computer and charging process.

 ![pmu_cover](pmu_cover.png?raw=true "pmu_cover")